Customizing the macOS menu bar in SwiftUI

 }

-How can a menu command access this state?
-The short answer is “it can’t”.
-We must find another way to communicate between the menu and the window.
+The problem here is that a menu command can’t access this message state.
+We must therefore find another way to communicate between the menu and the window.

-Having a global singleton state will not work either, since multiple open windows will then react to changes in the global state:
+Having a global singleton would not work, since multiple windows would then use the same state:

 Multiple open windows

-To fix this, we need to use focus values to update observable state when focus moves between various windows and views within our app.
+To fix this, we can use focus values to change state instance when focus moves between windows.

 How to implement custom focus values